-◆ Starting with release 4.5, NetBackup uses SCSI reserve/release to improve data integrity.
+Starting with release 4.5, NetBackup uses SCSI reserve/release to improve data integrity.
 SCSI reserve/release operates at the SCSI target level and depends on the fibre-to-scsi bridge hardware working correctly.

 The use of SCSI reserve/release is enabled by default, but can be disabled using the NetBackup Administration Console configuration GUI.
+See the Reference Topics appendix of the NetBackup Media Manager system administrator's guide for information about the NetBackup use of SCSI reserve/release.

-• VERITAS does not recommend or support the use of single-ended to differential SCSI converters on Media Manager controlled devices.
+VERITAS does not recommend or support the use of single-ended to differential SCSI converters on Media Manager controlled devices.
 You may encounter problems if you use these converters.